oVirt/ovirt-site/source/feature/glusterfs-storage-domain.html.md

 ### Approach

-In VDSM, we mainly add support for a brand new GlusterStorageDomain class (and its associated baggage) to represent the new storage domain, GlusterVolume class to represent image hosted in GlusterFS volume and support in libvirtvm for network block device libvirt XML generation.
+In VDSM, we mainly add support for

+*   GlusterStorageDomain class (and its associated baggage) to represent the new storage domain.
+*   GlusterVolume class to represent image hosted in GlusterFS volume.
+*   Support in libvirtvm for network block device libvirt XML generation.

 Note that on the domain side, VDSM still uses gluster mount point as the root of domain dir, but on the VM side it exploits QEMU-GlusterFS native integration.

 ### User Interface

 Support needs to be added to ovirt-engine to list GLUSTERFS_DOMAIN as a new storage domain.
 This will mostly be similar to how POSIXFS_DOMAIN fits in the OE today.
 The same params as specified by user for PosixFs domain will be applicable to GlusterFS as well (spec, vfsType, options).

 *   **spec** : volfileserver:volname
 *   **vfsType** : glusterfs